r-lib/processx/README.md

 * data is available on the standard output of the process (assuming there is a connection to the standard output).
-* data is available on the standard error of the proces (assuming the is a connection to the standard error).
+* data is available on the standard error of the process (assuming the is a connection to the standard error).
 * The process has finished and the standard output and/or error connections were closed on the other end.